 And All the Other Things

-May I say with certainty that "it depends."
+May I say with certainty that "it depends"?
 If the tomato you are considering is from the supermarket, purchased in mid-March, and has been in cold storage for weeks on end, please don't use that tomato.
 On the other hand, if you bought a big juicy tomato at the Farmers' Market today or picked one from your garden, or were gifted one from a friend/neighbor/relative, by all means, use a sweet slice of fresh tomato on your cheeseburger.

 Don't go fancy with spinach or arugula and don't use leaf lettuce.
 It goes wimpy-limpy in nanoseconds.
-Iceberg lettuce has no (redeeming) nutritional values, but boy is it good on a burger.
+Iceberg lettuce has no (redeeming) nutritional value, but boy is it good on a burger.
 It's crisp and you get bonus points for shredding it.
 Yes, I know that sounds like heresy, but shredding the iceberg helps it soak up all the yummy goodness of the secret sauce.

-Yellow, white, sweet, red—which is the best for a burger?
+Yellow, white, sweet, or red—which is the best for a burger?
 Yellow and sweet onions are best when cooked and allowed to caramelize.
 White onions are sharp, giving salsa that hot bite.
 The best raw onion for a burger is the red onion.

 I cannot understand the love affair with sweet pickles (aka bread and butter pickles).
 They should not even be allowed to be called pickles.
 Real, honest-to-goodness pickles are sharp and bright, dilly, and tangy to cut the taste and feel of the fat in the burger.
 Use dill pickle slices.
 Case closed.

-Some people want mayo only, others want a dab of mustard.
+Some people want mayo only, while others want a dab of mustard.
 There are members of my family (who will remain nameless) who liberally douse everything with ketchup.
 But, my friend Kenji (of Serious Eats) has broken the code for the perfect secret sauce, the Shack Burger sauce.
 It's epic!
 It combines all of the aforementioned flavors into one amazing schmeer.
 He uses all of these whirred together in a blender: